Skip to content

 3. Using .textContent or .innerHTML

-The string.replace() method uses patterns in the form of regular expressions to identify tags and remove them from a text.
-This is not a browser-specific method and you can use it on “Node.js” platform as well.
+The string.replace() method uses patterns in the form of regular expressions to identify and replace tags within a text.
+This is not a browser-specific method, and you can use it on the “Node.js” platform as well.

 Method 1 - Using string.replace() (Regular Expression)